ddebettencourt/ddebettencourt.github.io/about.markdown

 permalink: /about/
 ---

-I'm Dominic de Bettencourt, a freshman and intended computer science major at UC Berkeley.
+I'm Dominic de Bettencourt, a sophomore computer science major at UC Berkeley.
+I enjoy playing sports, playing and creating games of different types, exploring, and writing.

-My resume is available upon request.